 Department: Chemistry (JGU Mainz)

-Roland Jan-Reiner Bednarz
+Dr. Roland Jan-Reiner Bednarz

 Department: Chemistry (JGU Mainz)

-Specialization: Electrosynthesis
+Specialisation: Electrosynthesis

 Werner Braun